Governed AI Workflows · Banks & Credit Unions

 Board & management reporting

-Board packets, ALCO inputs, and management reports assembled from trusted data — automatically, with an audit trail.
+Board packets, ALCO inputs, and management reports assembled from governed data — automatically, with definitions and an audit trail.

 Policy & procedure assistants

-Governed assistants over your policies, procedures, and product knowledge — with source citations and permission-aware access.
+Permission-aware assistants over policies, procedures, product knowledge, and committee materials — with source citations.

 Your AI.
 Your data.
 Your terms.

 Bankers understand vendor concentration risk better than anyone — every core conversion proves it.
-So we architect AI capability the institution actually owns: portable across model providers, private by default, metered to the penny, and usable by people who don't write code.
+So we architect AI capability the institution actually owns: above existing systems, portable across model providers, private by default, metered to the penny, and governed from day one.

 PRINCIPLE / 01